I thought I’d seen it all.

 That’s why I was really pleased to find that TunnelBear doesn’t log any user information at all.

-Which means all your online activity will remain absolutely private.
+This means all your online activity will remain absolutely private.

 And even though the service is based in Canada, which is a part of the 5/9/14 Eyes Alliance spy network, you can be sure that your details won’t change hands.